harporoeder/libmachineid/README.md

 # libmachineid

-Cross-platform C89 library to get a platform identifier.
+Cross-platform C89 library to get a platform identifier, `libmachineid` will attempt to gather a system identifier.
+If one cannot be determined a random identifier is generated.
+The system identifier is hashed, and then optionally truncated and converted to a UUIDv4 representation.

 # Quick start